Alalal10/Music-Project/README.md

 Delete Playlists — Users can delete playlists they no longer need.

-Save and Load Data (JSON) — All users and playlist data must be saved to and loaded from JSON files for persistence.
+Data persistence via SQLite database

 # Technical Documentation
+# Data Storage

+The app uses a SQLite database to store all data persistently.

+JDBC (Java Database Connectivity) is used to connect and execute queries.

+All user, playlist, and song data is stored in corresponding tables in the database.

+A LogService is used to track and store user actions like registration, login, and deletion.

-# Data Structures
+# Data Structures (Java Classes)

-- Class User
+- User

-Fields: username, password, role, playlists
+Fields: id, username, password, email, role, isActive

-Description: Represents a user of the application, including their credentials and playlists.
+Purpose: Represents a user of the application, with credentials and role (user or admin)

-Data Type: List of playlists (List<Playlist>)
+Stored in: users table in SQLite

-- Class Playlist
+- Playlist

-Fields: title, songs
+Fields: id, userId, title

-Description: Represents a music playlist, with functionality to add and remove songs.
+Purpose: Represents a music playlist that belongs to a user

-Data Type: List of songs (List<Song>)
+Stored in: playlists table in SQLite

-- Class Song
+- Song

-Fields: title, artist
+Fields: id, playlistId, title, artist, isFavorite

-Description: A simple model for a music track.

-- JSON Files

-Used for storing all data (users and their playlists).

-Read and write operations are handled using Gson (Google's library for JSON processing).
+Purpose: Represents a song inside a playlist

+Stored in: songs table in SQLite

-# Algorithms and Logic
+# Logic and Algorithms

 - Authentication

-Linear search through the list of users loaded from the JSON file.

-Comparison of the entered password with the stored one.
+Search in users table by username and password.

+Check that the account is marked as is_active = true.

 - Registration

-Check if the username is unique.

-Validate password length and role correctness.

-Add the new user to the list and save it back to JSON.
+Validate fields (username, password, email).

+Check for unique username and email in the database.

+Insert a new row into the users table with appropriate role.

+- Role Management

+Users with role "admin" can:

+View all users

+Delete (deactivate) users

+See action logs

+Regular users can:

+Only manage their own playlists and songs

 - Playlist Management

-Search for a playlist by its title.
+Users can:

+Create new playlists

+Rename and delete their own playlists

-Add and remove songs from the playlist (List<Song>) with duplicate checks.
+Add, rename, and remove songs inside their playlists

-- Search and Edit

-Use for-each loops and conditionals to search for songs or playlists by title.

-Modify fields of objects directly when a match is found.
+Uses user_id and playlist_id to establish relations between tables

-- Save/Load
+- Logging

-All data is serialized and deserialized using Gson.

-Files: users.json, playlists.json (if separated) or one combined data.json.
+Every action (registration, login, delete, etc.) is logged in a logs table.

+The LogService class handles inserting log entries into the database.

 # Modules and Classes

-Class/Module	Purpose
+Class	Purpose

-App.java:	                  Entry point, CLI menu, command handling
+App.java:	Entry point, CLI menu, user interaction

-UserService.java:         	User registration, authentication, role management
+UserService.java:	Handles registration, login, deletion, validation, role checking

-PlaylistService.java:      	Playlist and song management (add, remove, edit)

-JsonStorage.java:         	Load and save data to/from JSON
+PlaylistService.java:	Manages playlists and songs (CRUD)

+DatabaseService.java:	Provides SQLite connection and database setup

+LogService.java:	Logs user actions into database

-User.java:	                User model
+User.java:	User model class

-Playlist.java:            	Playlist model
+Playlist.java:	Playlist model class

-Song.java:                 	Song model
+Song.java:	Song model class

-# Challenges and Issues

-Working with JSON

-Challenges with serializing nested structures (User → Playlist → Song).

-Needed to configure Gson to properly handle lists of objects.

-Role Management

-Implementing access control for administrators and regular users was challenging (for example, only admins can delete other users).

-Editing Entities

-Initially, organizing the logic for searching and editing by titles was tricky — had to add helper methods in services to make it more efficient.

 # Sample User Inputs and Expected Outputs